Why We Cry

 Emotional tears promote communication

-Emotional tears endure past loss of other body functions
+Emotional tears endure beyond other body functions

 Emotional tears cannot be disabled (even surgically)